 In certified seed crop production, plot production is normally the first multiplication of Breeder seed for most annual crop kinds.
-Breeder seed is carefully multiplied by CSGA-accredited plot growers to maintain varietal identify and purity in order to have enough Select and/or Foundation parent seed to produce sufficient quantities of Registered and Certified seed of the variety.
-Any seed grower is eligible to produce Registered and Certified status seed crops.
+Breeder seed is carefully multiplied by CSGA-accredited Plot Growers to maintain varietal identify and purity in order to have enough Select parent seed to produce sufficient quantities of Foundation, Registered and Certified seed of the variety.
+Any seed grower is eligible to produce Foundation, Registered and Certified status seed crops.

 Plot production is restricted to CSGA-Accredited Plot Growers.
-An individual seed grower wishing to produce plots obtains accreditation from the CSGA through the successful production of probation plots.
+An individual seed grower wishing to produce plots obtains accreditation from the CSGA through the successful production of probation plots and voluntary completion of e-learning modules.

 An Application to Commence Probation Plot Production (Form 154) must be submitted to the CSGA prior to March 31st for spring-seeded crops and July 31st for fall-seeded crops.
-To qualify to begin probation plot production, the grower must have produced certified seed of the crop kind they intend to produce during their probation period, in at least 3 of the past 5 years.
-Then they must successfully produce a probation plot of that crop kind each year for 3 years.
-Therefore, it takes a minimum of 6 years to become an Accredited Plot Grower.
+To qualify to begin probation plot production, the grower must have produced certified seed in at least 3 of the past 5 years.
+This can be reduced to 2 of the previous 4 years with a recommendation from an accredited plot grower or CSGA recognized plant breeder or voluntary completion of e-learning modules.
+Then they must successfully produce a probation plot of the crop kind they have chosen for their probation production each year for 3 years.
+This can also be reduced to 2 years with the voluntary completion of e-learning modules.
+Therefore, it takes a minimum of 4 years to become an Accredited Plot Grower.

 Requirements for Plot Production